bridgethaney/UFO_Sightings_Project/README.md

     - Libraries / Packages
         - Leaflet: Creates the maps
         - QMetaTiles: Package on QGIS that converts maps to 256 pixel tiles
+    - Host
+        - Github is hosting the code and Github-pages is hosting the website

 - **Methodology and Steps**
     - First, the basemap was created within Map Box.
 The base colors were darker grays, while location labels and streets were given light blues, greens, yellows, and oranges depending on zoom.